najtompkins/pandas-challenge/README.md

  # Analysis
   My analysis is attached as a Microsoft Word document for the purpose of a more aesthetically pleasing report.

+# Citations
+  I'm not sure if this is necessary, but much of the code came from the pre-exisiting starter code provided by the starter file for the assignment.